B Corp companies merge profit and purpose

 According to research by Suntae Kim and Todd Schifeling, two strategic management academics, companies become B Corps for two primary reasons: to prove they’re “truly socially and environmentally responsible” and to help undo business-induced damage.

 But being a B Corp isn’t just good for the world — it’s also good for business and comes with a few additional advantages.
+If you’re still asking, “Is B Corp certification worth the effort?”, read on for specifics of the compelling business case for becoming a B Corp.

 The ability to attract more talent